Before saying something about Zoloft side effects, here is some basic info on Zoloft.

 Side Effects of Zoloft

-There are also side effects of Zoloft that are very rare, but as long as they are possible, you should know about them: attacks of panic, drastic mood swings (from extreme happiness and euphoria to depressive mood); aggression; suicidal behavior (or other forms of strange behavior).
+There are also infrequent side effects of Zoloft, but as long as they are possible, you should know about them: attacks of panic, drastic mood swings (from extreme happiness and euphoria to depressive mood); aggression; suicidal behavior (or other forms of strange behavior).